isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

  - packet-queue-statistics: average queue size for last 10, 100 and 1000
    packets.
 This statistic uses approach similar to Unix ``top`` command.
-   The averaged queue size for the last 10 packets can be considered an instantanous value, while average for the last 1000 packets shows longer term trend.
+   The averaged queue size for the last 10 packets can be considered an instantaneous value, while average for the last 1000 packets shows longer term trend.

 The ``high-availability`` information is returned only when the command is